Impact of GST on Rent

 – The rent of these rooms is less than Rs.
 1000 per day

-- The rent of shops and other spaces for business is Rs 10,000 or less per month
+– The rent of shops and other spaces for business is less than Rs 10,000 per month

-- The rent of community halls or any open area is Rs 10,000 or less per day
+– The rent of community halls or any open area is less than Rs 10,000 per day

 What are the ITC provisions when GST is charged on rent?